altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium.md

 1\.
 Download SD card image from the prebuilt binaries https://releases.rocketboards.org/2024.05/debug/agilex5_dk_a5e065bb32aes1_debug/sdimage.tar.gz and extract the archive, obtaining the file `gsrd-console-image-agilex5_devkit.wic`.

 2\.
-Write the SD card image to the micro SD card using the included USB writer, and `dd` utility on Linux, or  Win32DiskImager on Windows, available at https://win32diskimager.org/.
+Write the SD card image to the micro SD card using the included USB writer in the host computer, and `dd` utility on Linux, or  Win32DiskImager on Windows, available at https://win32diskimager.org/.
+Please refer to the [Booting from SD Card](#booting-from-sd-card) section for more details about this.

 <h5>Write QSPI Flash</h5>